Article updated on March 7, 2025

 #5: The Simple Way to Play Post-Flop

-Great – so you can use charts to know what hands to play from the various positions.
+Great.
+Now, you can use charts to learn what hands to play from the various positions.
+But what do you do after the flop comes out?

 In general, you should break your hands down into four categories after the flop: